hokashun/docsify/docs/networking.md

 This protocol stack has a few implications:

 * HTTP/2 supports multiplexing multiple gRPC calls over the same network connection.
 Responses can come back in a different order than received, and a low priority response can be interrupted by a higher priority response and then resumed later. gRPC requests map directly to HTTP/2 requests.
 * All communication is over a secure, encrypted TLS channel (TLS1.2 or TLS1.3 are supported).
 Network attackers can not read or manipulate data between the application and Spot.
 Client libraries should also verify that the certificate presented by a server chains up to a Boston Dynamics root certificate to prevent active MITM attacks.
 The Python client library automatically does this certificate verification approach.
 * Communication is over a reliable transport layer with TCP.
 Reliable transport is a good approach for non-real-time RPCs such as authenticating to Spot, and is also not problematic for real-time cases where there is a strong networking link such as through the RJ45 or DB-25 connectors.
 However, it can be problematic when handling real-time RPCs over a spotty network connection.
 There are some short-term mitigation approaches around this such as maintaining a socket pool to round-robin requests over.
 In the longer term, Boston Dynamics is exploring other approaches (such as gRPC over QUIC or HTTP/3) to improve communications over poor network links.
 * The protocol stack is a very common one for the Internet at large.
 This has two benefits.
 First, Spot is able to use battle-tested implementations of the protocols which can withstand adversarial attackers.
 Second, there is a very high likelihood that an application can reach Spot over a diverse set of networks without being blocked by intermediate firewalls.

 ## Robot Discovery

-To talk to Spot, a client application needs to specify an IP address where a Spot is running.
+To talk to GR-1, a client application needs to specify an IP address where a GR-1 is running.
 There are a number of possible options for doing this sort of robot discovery.

 * **Fixed IP address**.
-This approach can be used reliably when connecting directly to Spot as a WiFi access point, or over ethernet.
+This approach can be used reliably when connecting directly to GR-1 as a WiFi access point, or over ethernet.
 No name lookup infrastructure is required.
 * **DNS name**.
-A DNS server (or HOSTS file) can be configured to statically point to a fixed IP address that Spot listens on, and the application specifies a DNS name to reach.
+A DNS server (or HOSTS file) can be configured to statically point to a fixed IP address that GR-1 listens on, and the application specifies a DNS name to reach.
-*  **mDNS discovery**.
-Spot will send mDNS/DNS-SD broadcasts starting with the Spot 2.0 release.
-Clients on the same network can listen for these packets and discover robots that are available via the announcements.
 * **Custom Discovery mechanism**.
-Applications can develop custom approaches to map a specific Spot to an IP address, such as using a cloud-based discovery endpoint.
+Applications can develop custom approaches to map a specific GR-1 to an IP address, such as using a cloud-based discovery endpoint.

-Client applications do not use the symbolic name of the robot (if any) when verifying the certificate during the TLS handshake to the robot.
-This supports a variety of discovery mechanisms without requiring new certificates to be provisioned.